ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

     `--workers <number>`
     :   Specify at least 2 worker nodes to include in the cluster.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
 This value is optional.

-    `--operating-system SYSTEM`
+    `--operating-system REDHAT_8_64|RHCOS`
 :   Optional.
-The operating system of the worker nodes you want to provision in your cluster.
-For a list of available operating systems by cluster version, see the [{{site.data.keyword.openshiftshort}} version information](/docs/openshift?topic=openshift-openshift_versions).
-    :   If no option is specified, the default operating system version that corresponds to the cluster version is used.
+The operating system of the worker nodes in your cluster.
+For a list of available operating sysems by cluster version, see the [{{site.data.keyword.openshiftshort}} version information](/docs/openshift?topic=openshift-openshift_versions).
+If no option is specified, the default operating system that corresponds to the cluster version is used.

    `--cluster-security-group <group_ID>`